Last Updated on September 3, 2020 by Snazzytrips

 Melbourne, Australia, is renowned for many things – Australian Tennis Open, Formula 1 Grand Prix, Motorcycle Grand Prix, AFL Football, Melbourne Cup Racing Carnival, beaches, the list goes on … And it has been voted the most liveable city in the world 7 times.
-Melbourne also has some of the best Wineries in the world, without a doubt.
-If you love wine you must visit some of Melbourne’s Wineries.
-There are literally dozens of them to choose from here in this region alone, as the vineyards flourish in the local soil and climate of the area.
-Here are four wineries that I love.
+Melbourne also has some of the best Wineries.
+If you love wine you must visit some of Melbourne’s Wineries in Yarra Valley.
+There are literally dozens of them to choose from in this region alone, as the vineyards flourish in the local soil and climate of the area.
+Here I’ll tell you about four wineries that I love.

-- All of them have wine-tasting cellar doors, usually for a small cost, or free if you’re dining there.
+- All wineries have wine-tasting cellar doors, usually for a small cost, or free if you’re dining there.
 But be sure to check the days and times that they are open.
 You can purchase bottles of your favourite wines direct.

 - Many of the wineries have fabulous dining facilities, either casual and/or formal fine-dining restaurants.
 Bookings are essential on the weekends as they do get very busy.

-- Some cater for Weddings and other private functions.
+- Some wineries cater for Weddings and other private functions.
 Of course, these stunning country settings lend themselves beautifully to photographic occasions.

-- Some Wineries have art galleries or garden sculptures on display, showcasing artwork and crafts of local artists.
+- Many wineries have art galleries or garden sculptures on display, showcasing artwork and crafts of local artists.

-- I love the local specialty produce they have on sale, aside from the wines, such as jams, chocolates, biscuits, sauces, chutneys and loads more.
+- All wineries have local specialty produce for sale, in addition to the wines; such as, jams, chocolates, biscuits, sauces, chutneys and loads more.